-Preparing Your Kitchen Walls
+Preparing Your Kitchen Walls for Painting

 Before painting your walls we would advise you to make sure you sand and clean the previous paint away.
 If the paint used on your kitchen walls is silk then it will need a key so your fresh paint job will dry on the walls.